flyingfisch/flyingfisch.github.io-src/_drafts/_posts/grocery-stores-are-broken.md

 ---
 author: Mark Fischer, Jr.
 title: Grocery stores are broken
-date: 2018-04-09 00:00:00 +0000
+date: 2018-04-08 05:39:38 -1100
 layout: post
 categories:
 - rant
 ---
 Imagine walking into a new grocery store.
-Maybe it just opened, or maybe you moved recently.
 What are the first things you notice?
 Maybe it's the dim fluorescent lights.
 Maybe it's the sound of a radio playing low quality music on a lower quality speaker, quiet enough that you can't quite tell what's playing, loud enough that you can't ignore it.

 As you walk further into the store you feel increasingly trapped.
 It's not the immediate panic of claustrophobia, but a dull anxiety.
 Shelves obscure your vision past a few feet, and even if you happen to be near a window, you still can't see out because it's plastered in advertisements.